 Swyftx

-Another one of the “Kiwi Aussie” exchanges which proves the point that it’s actually really hard to launch a Bitcoin exchange in New Zealand.
+Another one of the “Kiwi Aussie” exchanges which proves the point that it’s been really hard to launch a Bitcoin exchange in New Zealand.

-Until recently (and maybe it’s coming back?)
-Swyftx offered free bank deposits for Kiwis which was one compelling reason to use them.
-But in our recent test, the NZD deposit option was “temporarily unavailable”, so we were forced to make the transfer using a Credit Card and incur fees.
-But we stuck it through for you, Kiwi Bitcoiners, to provide you with all the up to date info.
+Swyftx offer NZD deposits for Kiwis which was one compelling reason to use them.
+But in a test we did last year, the NZD deposit option was “temporarily unavailable”, so we were forced to make the transfer using a Credit Card and incur fees.

 Swyftx claim to back your coins 1:1 and not lend them out for yield, great if true but in the world of “don’t trust, verify”, self custody is always your best bet.